 The talks on the day were very insightful and brought home the importance of medication reviews for people with frailty incorporating shared decision making.
 The team shared key themes around polypharmacy and shared decision making on Twitter with the hashtag #Polypharmacy.

-At the event we launched our new patient information leaflet designed to communicate the importance and benefits of medication reviews.
+At the event we launched our new patient information leaflet designed to communicate the importance of medication reviews and the benefits.

 One attendee said they had “learnt more about the crucial role of the patient in the shared decision-making process and how important it is to ask patients what their goals are before looking at their medication.
 I will go back to my desk and rewrite my patient invitation letters”.